6 publications classées par:

 Functional imaging with intravoxel incoherent motion (IVIM) magnetic resonance imaging (MRI) is demonstrated.
 Images were acquired at 3 Tesla using a standard Stejskal-Tanner diffusion-weighted echo-planar imaging sequence with multiple b-values.
 Cerebro-spinal fluid signal, which is highly incoherent, was suppressed with an inversion recovery preparation pulse.
 IVIM microvascular perfusion parameters were calculated according to a two-compartment (vascular and non-vascular) diffusion model.
 The results obtained in 8 healthy human volunteers during visual stimulation are presented.
 The IVIM blood flow related parameter fD* increased 170% during stimulation in the visual cortex, and 70% in the underlying white matter.

-Tuleasca C, Negretti L., Magaddino V., Maeder P., Lhermitte B., Borruat FX. & Levivier M. (2014).
+Tuleasca C., Negretti L., Magaddino V., Maeder P., Lhermitte B., Borruat F.X. & Levivier M. (2015).
 Biphasic response of a tecto-mesencephalic pilocytic astrocytoma after Gamma Knife surgery - A case report.
-Neurochirurgie, 4. [doi]
+Neuro-chirurgie, 4. [doi] [abstract]